Rakuten Spotlight Employee

 • Bash scripts – Automated daily health reports via email (cron)

-• Security-first: Public key SSH, HTTPS, restricted ports
+• Security-first – Vault-based SSH certificates, public key SSH, HTTPS, restricted ports